 Glyptone’s KP kit is, for all intentions and purposes a premium package, and its price definitely shows.
 That doesn’t mean it’s not warranted, though.

-With a glycolic acid-powered body wash, and retexturizing body lotion with formula specifically designed to exfoliate and smooth out the skin of persons suffering from keratosis pilaris, this may probably be the best performing kp-related package on the market.
+Boasting a glycolic acid-powered keratosis pilaris body wash, and retexturizing body lotion.
+This formula is specifically designed to exfoliate and smooth out the skin of persons suffering from keratosis pilaris.
+It may probably be the best performing kp-related package on the market.

 #10 Sky Organics Organic African Black Soap